FIRST ANNUAL COMMUNITY SUPPER

 Anyone interested in becoming a tour leader will pair with an existing tour leader to get started.
 You do not have to be an expert to do this, just have an interest in St Michaels and it’s past.
 Becoming a docent or tour leader can be a good opportunity for new arrivals or weekenders to get involved with the town’s history.
 There will be follow-on meetings for those interested in pursuing these opportunities further.

 For further information please contact Chip Britt at 410 745 0530 or firstname.lastname@example.org

-Docent Led Walking Tours – Learn about your town and treat your visitors to one of our docent led walking tours on: 1) the “St Michaels Historic Waterfront” or 2) the life of young Frederick Douglass as a slave in St Michaels and Talbot County.
+Docent Led Walking Tours – Learn about your town and treat your visitors to one of our docent led walking tours on: 1) “Historic St. Michaels: Its People, Places and Happenings,” 2) "Frederick Douglass, a slave in St Michaels 1833-36," 3) "St. Michaels During the Civil War," or "St. Mary's Square," a shorter tour.
 Tours are given by appointment for groups of 5 or more.

 Volunteer Activities – Become a volunteer and help with the variety of activities that are critical to the Museum.
 Meet new friends and participate in educational and social activities throughout the season.